BBVA/hancock-doc/docs/guide/wallet-hub/README.md

 ```
 ## Setting up the service

-Once the installation of the service have finished, we need to fix some environment vars.
+Once the installation of the service has finished, we need to fix some environment vars.
 You can find all environment vars
 available to configure the service in config/custom-environment-variables.yaml.

 An example of configuration of the most important vars: